Scanning Electron Microscopy

 As the electron beam will penetrate the sample (with a depth depending on the acceleration of the electrons), a SEM can provide information about the surface region, rather than just the top layer.
 This makes Scanning electron microscopy is the preferred method for the study of surfaces.

-Strengths and Limitations of Scanning Electron Microscopy (SEM)
+Advantages and Limitations of Scanning Electron Microscopy (SEM)

 Limitations